NewteqDeveloper/legacy-ngx-local-storage-package/projects/ngx-local-storage/README.md

 #### Methods

-- `set(key: string, value: string): void`: Adds tha value with the given key or updates an existing entry.
+- `setItem(key: string, value: string): boolean`: Adds tha value with the given key or updates an existing entry.
+Returns true if the item was added to the storage.
+Will return false if the item was not stored and was removed (as per the `allowNullStorage` property from the config)
-- `get(key: string): string | null`: Gets the entry specified by the given key or null.
+- `getItem(key: string): T | any`: Gets the entry specified by the given key.
-- `remove(key: string): void`: Removes the entry specified by the given key.
+- `removeItem(key: string): void`: Removes the entry specified by the given key.
 - `clear(): void`: Clears all entries of the applications local storage.

 ##### Example